aspose-html/Aspose.HTML-API-References/english/net/aspose.html.accessibility/principle/_index.md

 ---
 title: Principle Class
 second_title: Aspose.HTML for .NET API Reference
 description: Aspose.Html.Accessibility.Principle class.
-Accessibility Principle - The highest levels that provide the foundation of web accessibility contain a list of Guidelines with type RuleCollection/.
+Accessibility Principle - The highest levels that provide the foundation of web accessibility contain a list of Guidelines with type RuleCollectionGuideline.
 The object is not allowed to be created outside the assembly. https//www.w3.org/WAI/fundamentals/accessibility-principles/
 type: docs
 weight: 80
 url: /net/aspose.html.accessibility/principle/
 ---
 ## Principle class

-Accessibility Principle - The highest levels that provide the foundation of web accessibility, contain a list of Guidelines with type RuleCollection/.
+Accessibility Principle - The highest levels that provide the foundation of web accessibility, contain a list of Guidelines with type RuleCollection{Guideline}.
 The object is not allowed to be created outside the assembly. https://www.w3.org/WAI/fundamentals/accessibility-principles/

 ```csharp
 public class Principle : Rule